 There are two lanes that lead down to the beach.
 The lane at the Filey side runs past the pay car park.
 Finally, it turns into a narrow, steep path, which can be a bit of a challenge in the wet.

 An easier option is to use the path on the Scarborough side.
 This is much wider and runs down to the pumping station where a series of steps lead to the beach.
 This path is much easier to walk down and the most popular way to the beach.

 The Cleveland Way footpath connects these two routes at the top of the cliff.

 Cayton Bay from Osgodby

 As an alternative, walk up the old A165 road towards Scarborough to the edge of Osgodby.
 On the right is a woodland track, which leads through the woods down to the beach.
 This will take you to Johnny Flinton’s Harbour.

 Make sure you walk to the southern end of the bay, High Red Cliff is quite spectacular as it towers several hundred feet above you.
-The golden-coloured band of vertical rock near the top of this cliff is Calcareaus Grit.
+The golden-coloured band of vertical rock near the top of this cliff is Calcareous Grit.
 Below it is a much thicker layer of Oxford Clay, this shaly clay has crumbled to give a steep grey slope, partially colonised by grass.
-All of that rests on a base of Hackness and Kelloway Rocks.
+The base underneath consists of Hackness and Kelloway Rocks.
 Fossils are often found in this area.
 Visit UK Fossils for more information.